 - Uploading a sitemap to Google Search Console

 - Using both internal and external contextual links where appropriate and advantageous

-Let’s go over a few of these tactics in depth.
+Let’s go over a few of these on-page optimization tactics in depth.

 1. Meta title and meta description optimization